qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix**: Guard paths are forced to update after their current interest is moved.
 The update is deferred until the end of a multi-tile move to reduce unnecessary path calculations.
   * **Credit**: Qoalabear
+* Pulse scan reactions
+  * When an agent is scanned by a pulse drone, the notified guard is immediately updated, but doesn't react until his own turn.
+This can confuse the player as to what happened.
+  * **Fix**: Guards process updated reactions following a pulse scan.
+  * **Credit**: Qoalabear

 #### Agent-Related Fixes